Qinghao-Guan/qinghao-guan.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Qinghao Guan joined the Computational Social and Communication Science division at IKMZ as a Research Assistant under the leadership of Prof. Dr. Jing Zeng in September of 2024.
-He studied Computational Linguistics with a minor in Neuroinformatics at the University of Zurich (from Feb.
-2022).
-His research interests involve textual and visual content analysis on social media and information communication in Large Language Models.
+I joined the Computational Social and Communication Science division at the Department of Communication and Media Reserach as a Research Assistant under the leadership of Prof. Dr. Jing Zeng in September of 2024.
+I was a master student majoring in Computational Linguistics and minoring in Neuroinformatics at the University of Zurich (2022-2025).
+My research interests involve textual and visual content analysis on social media and information communication in Large Language Models.